Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 It's also perfect for entertaining guests or as a housewarming dish.

-Recommended side dishes to accompany Jokbal include sweet and sour Jaengban-guksu (쟁반국수, Korean platter noodles) or fresh vegetable Geotjeori (겉절이, fresh kimchi-style salad).
+Good accompaniments for Jokbal (족발) include sweet and sour Jaengban-guksu (쟁반국수, chilled noodle salad) or fresh Geotjeori (겉절이, spicy fresh kimchi salad).

-The spicy seasoning and crisp vegetables will balance the richness of the Jokbal, making it even more enjoyable.
+The spicy seasoning and crisp vegetables will cut through the richness of the Jokbal (족발), making it even more enjoyable.

 It also pairs wonderfully with a glass of makgeolli (막걸리, Korean rice wine) or a cold beer.